8 Ideas To Try If You're Looking To Make Some Extra Money Online

-Thanks to COVID-19, financial insecurity is an unfortunate reality for many Americans right now.
-Since mid-March, over 35 million people have filed for unemployment, and the job market continues to look grim, as many businesses remain closed for the foreseeable future.
+Thanks to COVID-19, financial insecurity is an unfortunate reality for many of us right now.
+In the U.K, unemployment rates have surged to 1.3 million in the first three months of the year, and the job market continues to look grim, as many businesses remain closed for the foreseeable future.
 If you’re looking for ways to make extra money right now, you might have to get a little creative.

 Ahead, we’ve gathered some ideas for how to make money while maintaining social distancing at home, whether you needing to pay off bills, or just trying to save for the future.
 These methods probably won’t land you a windfall, but sometimes, every little bit counts.